MH17 judges reject request to investigate alternative crash scenarios

 Judge Hendrik Steenhuis said the defence had not provided a clear alternative scenario to investigate, while information on several other possible explanations was already part of the case file.

+Steenhuis said the court would like to hear Pulatov in person, and would not submit written questions to him as his lawyers had requested.

+He added the court would also like to hear from the other suspects -- Russians Sergey Dubinsky and Igor Girkin, and Ukrainian Leonid Kharchenko -- who have never cooperated with the court.

-Steenhuis said witnesses who reported seeing the missile launcher on July 17, 2014, should be questioned again.
+The court also called for a new questioning of witnesses who reported seeing the missile launcher on July 17, 2014, as well as the owner of the field from which the missile is believed to have been launched.

 Judges also ruled that a new effort should be made to speak to the leader of Russia’s 53rd brigade, which has been identified by investigators as having transported the missile launcher.